Starry sturgeon: Description

 The starry sturgeon reaches about 220 cm in length and weighs up to 80 kg.
-It is a slim-bodied fish easily distinguished from other sturgeons by its long, thin and straight snout.
+It is a slim-bodied fish easily distinguished from other sturgeons by its long, thin and straight snout that makes up roughly 25% of its total length.

 A row of five small barbels lies closer to the mouth than to the tip of the snout.
 The scales on the lateral line number between thirty and forty and these features distinguish this fish from the Russian sturgeon (H. gueldenstaedtii).
+It has many scutes along its top side as an act of protection.
+It has 9-16 on its dorsal, 26-43 on its lateral, 9-14 residing on the ventral, 40-54 resting on the dorsal fin rays, and 22-35 protecting the anal fin rays.

 Its general colouring is dark greyish-green or brown with a pale underside.
 The scales on the lateral line are pale.
 The maximum reported age for this species is 27 years.

-Biology
+Behaviour

-The starry sturgeon is a harmless species that feeds on fish, worms, crustaceans and mollusks.
-It lies on the bottom during the day and feeds mostly at night.
-This fish is anadromous and moves upriver into shallow waters to spawn.
+The starry sturgeon is a harmless species, thereby lacking significant natural protection and pose no threat to predators, that feeds on fish, worms, crustaceans and mollusks.
+It lies on the bottom of the seabed during the day and feeds mostly at night.

+This fish is anadromous and moves upriver into shallow waters to spawn during spring and winter.